GHAZAL, THE INDIAN GRILL HOUSE is a charming restaurant in the heart of Woodbrook’s culinary scene, turning out authentic Indian cuisine.

 As you step through GHAZAL’s elaborately carved doors and climb the stairs, you have an inkling that you’re in for a special experience.

-GHAZAL’s secret weapon is its mastery of Indian spices, creating a veritable feast for your senses with dishes like the ubiquitous Tikka Massala to the chef’s special creations like the Kovalam Seafood Shorba.
+GHAZAL’s secret weapon is its mastery of Indian spices, deliciously obvious in mainstays like the Tikka Massala as well as the Kovalam Seafood Shorba, one of the chef’s special creations.

 Check out some of our pictures below or view all the pictures here on Facebook.